Nathcm/Nathcm/README.md

 # Hi there 👋

 My name is Nathalia.
-I'm an Information Sistems graduate. 💻
+I'm an Information Sistems graduated. 💻

 ## 🛠  Technologies and tools